 The goal of any paid search landing page is to inspire a quick action from potential customers.
 A/B testing can help marketers determine which landing pages offer the best returns.
 And while sites like Which Test Won and Marketing Sherpa offer a wealth of resources about optimizing landing pages for online conversions, in many industries, phone conversions are far more valuable.
-American businesses are spending tens of billions of dollars each year to drive calls to their call centers, and are expanding inside sales teams with aplomb.
-And yet, businesses rarely spend the necessary attention assuring that landing pages can drive successful sales calls.
+American businesses are spending tens of billions of dollars each year to drive calls to their call centers and are expanding inside sales teams.
+Sales Hacker states it perfectly:

-Here are three tips to help marketers optimize landing pages to generate quality phone leads.
+To help, we have three tests marketers can use to optimize landing pages and generate quality phone leads.

 Test Phone Number Placement